avafinger/H5-firmware/README.md

 This Image is made available so you can compare to and test the performance against Mainline kernel.

 Please, note this is a WiP with a somewhat working DVFS cpu frequency ranging from 480 Mhz to 1008 Mhz.
-Idle Temp. is ~ 35ºC without heatsink and the board works in a reliable way.
+Idle Temp. is ~ 35ºC (- 45ºC after a few hours and ambient Temp- ~ 22ºC ) without heatsink and the board works in a reliable way.

 The goal here is to have USB camera working and the board run in a stable way.